 This can be entirely metaphoric like “The Ernest Hemingway method of fixing your pipes” (note, it’s also humorous).

-Now don’t tell me your industry is boring or not popular
+Now don’t tell me your industry is boring or not popular!
+Be optimistic!

 For colon cleansing you’ll find plenty of forums and questions on Q&A sites.

 Also people will want to recommend doctors who made it painlessly.